 Continuous Deployment and Versioning

-Businesses can choose to automate the deployment flow from staging to production using software like Bamboo, Jenkins, Chef, etc. In the continuous deployment, the code is automatically being deployed to the production environment.
+Businesses can choose to automate the deployment flow from staging to production using software like Bamboo, Jenkins, Chef, etc. In continuous deployment, the code is automatically being deployed to the production environment.
 It passes all the test cases in the QA environment, followed by the UAT environment.
 Continuous versioning makes sure that multiple versions of the code are available at the specified places.
 This facilitates tracking bugs and reverting the code back to the previous version without any sort of hiccups.

 Monitoring the infrastructure is essential, whether on a cloud or on a cloud data center.
 Tracking load time, query logs, and some other essential details can optimize application performance.
 A bug from the latest deployment can fail the entire application and required application checks.
 Proactive monitoring is essential for all departments, and there is a planet of software for it.
-One such software tool is Geckoboard, which combines with many metrics related to the application, sales, infrastructure, analytics, and graphs for different tools, etc. Proper alerts should be set while monitoring.
-Certain events, like the server utilization exceeding 90% or application not responding, can be timely.
+One such software tool is Geckoboard, which combines many metrics related to the application, sales, infrastructure, analytics, and graphs for different tools, etc. Proper alerts should be set while monitoring.
+Certain events, like the server utilization exceeding 90% or the application not responding, can be timely.

 DevOps is a practice or mindset that combines everything by efficiently and effectively adopting the Agile methodology.
-Gartner predicted the origin of the DevOps as a mainstream strategy employed by around one-third of 2000 companies in 2019.
-The future graph for the DevOps shows an increasing trend as DevOps culture picked up pace in the last two years, and organizations are making it their key driver.
+Gartner predicted the origin of DevOps as a mainstream strategy employed by around one-third of 2000 companies in 2019.
+The future graph for DevOps shows an increasing trend as DevOps culture picked up pace in the last two years, and organizations are making it their key driver.